-The Department helps to stimulate technology in Australia and ensures that Government policies are relevant to the needs of research institutions and industry.
-Although the Department's activities vary according to Government policy, all current programs can be grouped under the following objectives:
+The Department helps to stimulate technology in Australia and advises the Government on policies relevant to the needs of research institutions and industry.
+The current programs can be grouped under the following objectives:

-- to stimulate scientific research and technical development in industry, government and academic sectors: - to facilitate the effective application of technology and the development of technologies having special significance for Australia's industrial growth; - to facilitate invention and innovation; - to promote Australia's interests through international co-operation in science and technology; - to ensure that science and technology issues are considered in the development of government policies, particularly industry and economic policies; - to improve community awareness of issues relating to science and technology;
+- to stimulate scientific research and technical development in industry, government and academic sectors: - to facilitate the effective application of technology and the development of technologies having special significance for Australia's industrial growth; - · to facilitate invention and innovation; - to promote Australia's interests through international co-operation in science and technology; - to ensure that science and technology issues are considered in the development of government policies, particularly industry and economic policies; - to improve community awareness of the benefits and disbenefits of science and technology; - to develop Australia's role in space activities;

-- to carry out Australian Government policy as it relates to Antarctica (see entry on Antarctic Division, p 656); - to provide the national meteorological service (see entry on Meteorology, p 645); - to provide the national ionospheric prediction service (see entry on Ionspheric Prediction Service, p 646); - to provide a Government analytical service (see entry on Australian Government Analytical Laboratories, p 645); - to provide support for foreign space agencies and a national earth-resource satellite system (see entries on p 660 and p 646); - to provide a national industrial property service to Australia, and to developing countries under international arrangements (see entries on p 642 and p 659).
+- to carry out Australian Government policy as it relates to Antarctica (see entry on Antarctic Division, p 601); - to provide the national meteorological service (see entry on Meteorology, p 591); - to provide the national ionospheric prediction service (see entry on Ionospheric Prediction Service, p 591); - to provide a Government analytical service (see entry on Australian Government Analytical Laboratories, p 590); - to provide a national industrial property service to Australia, and development assistance in industrial property services to developing countries under international arrangements (see entries on p 588 and p 605).